 There are seemingly millions of things to consider when planning your route.
 Buying a multi-stop plane ticket or buying one-ways as you go will be one major contributor to your itinerary.
 Choosing your pillars and must-sees helps narrow down where you’re going to go.
-But there’s tons of other things you need to keep in mind when planning your big trip, and this guide will give you all the tools you need to make your decisions and get ready to hit the road.
+But there are still lots of other things you need to keep in mind when solidifying your itinerary, and this guide will give you all the tools you need to make your decisions and get ready to hit the road.

 But there are more subtle considerations.
 Everyone knows that summers and winters are reversed from the northern to southern hemispheres, but what goes on in the middle isn’t as straightforward as you might expect.
 If you’ve lived most of your life in, say, Toronto or Melbourne, it would be perfectly understandable to think that the seasons all just switch, and the closer you get to the equator the more constant it becomes.
 And for the most part, it does work like that, but it’s not always so simple.